davidde/notes/BASH.md

 to simply reuse your existing key).

 *Optionally* provide a **passphrase**, which is used to encrypt the private key file on disk.
 This is an additional security that makes the private key by itself useless to an attacker.
 Possible security concerns:
 - Private keys could be compromised for example if you are not careful with old harddisks or backups, or your computer itself was compromised.
 - The more places a single key is authorized, the more valuable that key becomes.
 If that key gets compromised, more targets are put at risk.
-- The more places the private key is stored (e.g. desktop, laptop, work computer, backup storage, etc.), the more places there are for an attacker to go grab a copy.
+- The more places the private key is stored (e.g. desktop, laptop, work computer, backup storage, etc.), the more places there are for an attacker to grab a copy.

 A private key corresponds to a single "identity" for a given user, whatever that means to you.
 If, to you, an "identity" is a single person, or a single person on a single machine,